neogeographica/chaintool/docs/example.rst

 Defining Commands
 -----------------

 The first part of this example is to define two commands.
-These will be used to run the :command:`flake8` and :command:`pylint` command-line tools with desired options.
+These will be used to run the ``flake8`` and ``pylint`` command-line tools with desired options.

-You could use :command:`chaintool cmd set` to create a command in a single stroke, but that can involve figuring out how to properly quote a commandline so that it registers as a single argument.
-In most cases it's easier to instead use :command:`chaintool cmd edit` so you can type or paste the commandline at an interactive prompt.
+You could use ``chaintool cmd set`` to create a command in a single stroke, but that can involve figuring out how to properly quote a commandline so that it registers as a single argument.
+In most cases it's easier to instead use ``chaintool cmd edit`` so you can type or paste the commandline at an interactive prompt.

-Let's call these two commands ``myflake8`` and ``mypylint`` to distinguish them from the "real" :command:`flake8` and :command:`pylint` programs.
+Let's call these two commands ``myflake8`` and ``mypylint`` to distinguish them from the "real" ``flake8`` and ``pylint`` programs.
 To create ``myflake8``, invoke:

 .. code-block:: none